 In April 1947, two months before independence, India and the Soviet Union announced the establishment of formal diplomatic relations.
 By 1951, India had adopted the Soviet Union’s Five-Year Plan economic model, complete with Communist-flavored heavy centralization.
 Under this framework, India’s growth and progress was extremely slow.

 Officially, India was nonaligned during the Cold War.
 Unofficially, however, both sides viewed it as an ally of the Soviets.
 When the U.S. tilted toward Pakistan, India’s rival, relations between India and the West grew even more strained.
-The camaraderie between Russia and India took a great leap forward in 1974, after India had conducted nuclear tests and the Soviet Union emerged as the only major nation to support India’s right of “self-defense.”
+The camaraderie between Russia and India took a great leap forward in 1974 after India conducted nuclear tests and the Soviet Union emerged as the only major nation to support India’s right of “self-defense.”

 Throughout this era, India remained weak.
 The Soviet economic model stifled its growth and progress.
 The nation suffered from high unemployment, rampant corruption and prolonged periods of stagnation.
 But the weakness would not last!

 After the fall of the Soviet Union, India moved away from the Soviet-inspired economic model.
 It took steps to liberalize, privatize and reform its economy.
 It quickly began to undergo staggering growth.